Healthy Homes Assessment Te Awanga

 Draught Stopping Te Awanga

-If a draught could be noticed from gaps that are not adequate or holes, it needs to be closed.
+If a draught is noticed from gaps that are not adequate or holes the area requirements to be sealed.

 What are unreasonable gaps and holes?

-Get the complete information of the Healthy Homes draught stopping requirements.
+Check out the complete details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections